Maṅgala Buddha: Before birth

-Maṅgala Buddha had practised pāramitā for 16 asaṃkhyeya and 100,000 (16×10^140 + 10^5) aeons to become a Buddha.
-During the gestation period, his mother, Queen Uttara, glowed very brightly around a radius of 80 cubits, or 120 feet.
+According to the Buddhavamsa, Maṅgala Buddha had practised pāramitā for 16 asaṃkhyeya and 100,000 (16×10^140 + 10^5) aeons to become a Buddha.
+During the gestation period, his mother, Queen Uttarā, is said to have glowed very brightly around a radius of 80 cubits, or 120 feet.
 Because of the light, she could travel at night without the use of other light sources.

 From birth to enlightenment

-Maṅgala Buddha was born in Uttara which was reigned by king Uttara.
+According to the Buddhavamsa, Maṅgala Buddha was born in Uttara which was reigned by king Uttara.
 He was married to Queen Yasavadi and reigned the country for 9,000 years.
 His son was Sivala.

 As soon as his son was born, he decided to leave the palace to practise asceticism.
 Three million servants followed him to become fellow ascetics.
 He practised for eight months.
 After practising for eight months, he left his servant ascetics and went to the Mesua ferrea tree.
 He began to practise peacefully under the tree and gained enlightenment the next morning.

-Gotama Buddha getting the omen

-At Maṅgala Buddha's time, Gotama Buddha was a Brahmin named Suruci from the Brahmin Village.
-After listening to the teachings of the Buddha, he invited him and his one trillion disciples to his place.
-When he was thinking about a place for them, Thagyamin helped him by building a large pavilion.
-Suruci decided to donate their needs for seven days as it was of high value.
-After a week of donation, Maṅgala Buddha said:

-"Suruci, a Brahmin, have made such donation.For this donation, he will become a Buddha named Gotama in the Bhadda kalpa."

-Suruci, having his wish granted, gave away all of his possessions and become a disciple of Maṅgala Buddha.
-He became a god in the Brahma Realm after death.

-Parinirvana

-Maṅgala Buddha lived for 90,000 years, liberating many living beings.
-He attained parinirvana and passed away at Vassara park.
-In the Buddhavamsa, His passing away is described as:

 The rays of Maṅgala Buddha

-Maṅgala Buddha had brighter rays than other Buddhas.
-His rays were so bright that people could not determine whether it was day or night.
+The Buddhavamsa describes Maṅgala Buddha as having brighter rays than other Buddhas.
+His rays were said to be so bright that people could not determine whether it was day or night.
 Because of the rays, there were no sunlight or moonlight.
-Every object shined like a gold during the presence of Maṅgala Buddha.
+Every object shined like gold during the presence of Maṅgala Buddha.
 There are two stories of Maṅgala Buddha's rays.